dscotese/kraken-grid/README.md

 `assets [F]`
 This provides you with a list of assets in each account (see `asset` under bot management), a list of all all assets combined across accounts with your chosen allocation for each one, and if F is anything, all listed assets will contain F in their ticker.

-#### list [SEARCH]
+#### list
-This simply prints out a list of all the open orders the code last retrieved (it does NOT retrieve them again, so...)
+`list [SEARCH]` simply prints out a list of all the open orders the code last retrieved (it does NOT retrieve them again, so...)
 It may have orders in it that have already been executed or which you canceled.
 Each order is presented as:
 `Counter K trade amount pair @ limit price [with A:B leverage] userref [close position @ limit price]` ...where:
 * `Counter` gives you a handle to use for other commands like delev and kill.